 Is the overhead tricep press good for beginners?

 Yes.
 The overhead tricep press is one of the most beginner-friendly triceps isolation exercises.
-Start with a light dumbbell (8-15 lbs) and the seated variation, which removes the balance challenge.
+Start with a light dumbbell (8-15 lb) and the seated variation, which removes the balance challenge.
 The two-hand grip on a single dumbbell is stable and easy to learn.
 Focus on keeping your elbows pointed forward and using a slow, controlled tempo.

 What muscles does the overhead tricep press work?